 - There is a non-resident (Parent) making supplies to a person in New Zealand (the customers).
 Consequently, paragraph GB 54 (1)(a) is met. - A facilitator (Subsidiary) carries on an activity in New Zealand for the purpose of bringing about those supplies under an arrangement with the non-resident (Parent).
-Consequently, paragraph GB 54(1)(b) is met. - The facilitator (Subsidiary) is associated with the non-resident (Parent), as it is a 100% subsidiary of Parent.
-Consequently, paragraph GB 54(1)(c) is met. - Subsidiary carries our significant sales activities for Parent.
+Consequently, paragraph GB 54(1)(b) is met. - The facilitator (Subsidiary) is associated with the non-resident (Parent), as it is a wholly owned subsidiary of Parent.
+Consequently, paragraph GB 54(1)(c) is met. - Subsidiary carries out significant sales activities for Parent.
 Accordingly, Subsidiary's activities are more than preparatory for, or auxiliary to, Parent's supplies.
 Consequently, paragraph GB 54(1)(d) is met. - Parent's income from the supply is subject to a DTA, but that DTA does not incorporate the OECD's latest PE definition (as set out in article 12(1) of the MLI).
 Consequently, paragraph GB 54(1)(e) is met. - Section YD 4B(3) incorporates a definition of a PE into domestic law, but only for non-residents that are not subject to a DTA.
 In this case, Parent's income from the supply is subject to a DTA, and so section YD 4B(3) does not apply to Parent.
-Consequently, paragraph GB 54(1)(f) is met. - The non-resident does not already have a PE in New Zealand.
-Consequently, paragraph GB 54(1)(g) is met. - The arrangement results in the non-resident paying less tax in New Zealand compared to if the non-resident had a PE in New Zealand.
-Consequently, paragraph GB 54(1)(h) is met.
+Consequently, paragraph GB 54(1)(f) is met.